 5 Eco-Friendly Spring Cleaning Tips

 Days are getting brighter, warmer and longer, which for some people are the first signs that it’s time to get going on their annual spring cleaning.
-In pursuit of sparkling floors, tidy shelves and cleaned out closets, we may unknowingly use products that do more harm than good.
-This season, before you dive elbow deep into disinfecting wipes and chemical bleach, try these a eco-friendly tips for freshening up your home.
+In pursuit of sparkling floors, tidy shelves and cleaned-out closets, we may unknowingly use products that do more harm than good.
+This season, before you dive elbow-deep into disinfecting wipes and chemical bleach, try these eco-friendly tips for freshening up your home.

 1. Hang-dry your laundry